mongodb/specifications/source/extended-json.rst

 generator.
 Parsers and generators are permitted to accept and output strings in other formats as well for backwards compatibility.

+.. _levels of nesting:

-Generators are  required to  support at least  100 levels of  nesting in  a BSON document  being transformed  to extended  JSON.
-This  aligns with  MongoDB’s own limitation of 100 levels of nesting.
+Generators SHOULD support at least 100 levels of nesting in a BSON document being transformed to extended JSON.
+This aligns with MongoDB's own limitation of 100 levels of nesting.

-Parsers should support at least 200 levels of nesting in extended JSON text, since the extended JSON language can double the level of apparent nesting of a BSON document by wrapping certain types in their own documents.
+Parsers SHOULD support at least 200 levels of nesting in extended JSON text, since the extended JSON language can double the level of apparent nesting of a BSON document by wrapping certain types in their own documents.